London

 London offers a wide range of accommodations, from charming boutique hotels to iconic, grand properties that reflect their price tag.
 As in any major city, the key is deciding where to base yourself and choosing a hotel that works well for the whole family.
 Here are a few of our tried-and-true favorites:

 One Aldwych (Covent Garden) - A stylish, design-forward hotel with spacious suites and family rooms, just steps from restaurants, shops, museums, and theaters.
-Kids will love the Charlie and the Chocolate Factory–inspired afternoon tea, and there are plenty of thoughtful touches for families throughout.
+Kids will love the Charlie and the Chocolate Factory–inspired afternoon tea, and other thoughtful touches for families throughout.

 Holmes Hotel (Marylebone) - Modern and welcoming for families, this mid-range hotel sits in a quiet spot on the edge of a trendy neighborhood.
 Inspired by Sherlock Holmes, it offers flexible family rooms and thoughtful welcome gifts and toiletries that make kids feel right at home.